 If the root cause was gum disease, periodontal therapy is performed.
 Scaling and root planing with a combination of time-release antibiotics is the way to go.

 The last resort before extracting the tooth is root canal treatment.
-These cavities are closer to the pulp than ones that appear on the surface of enamel.
-In the case that the pulp has become infected, the dentist or endodontist will open up the tooth to clean out the canals.
+These cavities are closer to the pulp than those that appear on the surface of the enamel.
+If the pulp is infected, the dentist or endodontist will open the tooth to clean the canals.

 Sometimes this is still not enough.
 A badly damaged tooth has to be extracted to prevent the rest of the mouth from becoming infected.
-After removing the tooth, most dentists recommend replacing the space with fixed bridge or implant restoration.
-Implant restorations prevent bone loss and other complications to do with edentulism.
+After removing the tooth, most dentists recommend replacing the space with a fixed bridge or an implant restoration.
+Implant restorations prevent bone loss and other complications associated with edentulism.

 The most durable solutions are dental crowns (if the tooth has survived) or implants (if the tooth was extracted).